 She was married to the Elias S. Tyler on August 17, 1947, also a WWII Veteran until he went home to be with The Lord in 2004.
 To that union, God Blessed them with two children: a daughter, Darselle “Dee” Tyler Patillo and a son, the late Elias S. “Ike” Tyler, Jr.

 Her career led her to Beauty Culture, and she was known as the best press and curl hair stylist in the area.
 She was a child care worker with Allegheny County Children and Youth Services, and the Catholic Diocese.
 Dorothy and Elias were foster parents for over 25 years to so many children in the Beaver and Allegheny Counties.
-When she was caring for her family, or serving her Church or Community, she enjoyed singing and composing music, water skiing, RVing across the United States with Elias after his retirement.
+When she was not caring for her family, or serving her Church or Community, she enjoyed singing and composing music, water skiing, RVing across the United States with Elias after his retirement.

 One of the many songs she composed was ‘Our American Flag’.
 And one of her proudest accomplishments was receiving her GED Certificate at the age of 52.
 This inspired her to organize the first adult Night School Program at Jones Elementary School on Plan 11 in Aliquippa.
 She attended several classes at Community College of Beaver County.
 Dorothy was the chairman of the first PTA at the then newly built Aliquippa Junior High School.